-Your hotel has already invested in developing its website, improving search engine optimization (SEO) and on Google Ad campaigns.
+Your hotel has already invested in developing a website, improving search engine optimisation (SEO) and on Google Ads campaigns.
 Your brand website attracts a decent amount of search traffic.
 Now, for example, your hotel wants to leverage this traffic to drive more business for banqueting.
 However, your lead conversions seem to be below par.
-Has your hotel thought about checking the design of its lead form?
+Have you thought about checking the design of its lead form?

-The main objective of a lead form is to drive as many relevant fills as possible.
-Here we list down the seven best practices to improve your lead from design which shall ensure a higher conversion rate.
+The main objective of a lead form is to drive as many relevant submissions as possible.
+Here we list down the seven best practices to improve your landing page lead generation form design, which will ensure a higher conversion rate:

-Continuing from the above point, a big lead form may give the impression that the visitor has to provide a lot of information.
-Another problem that arises is if the ‘Submit’ button of your lead form is not above the fold — ideally the entire form should fit into your screen without the need for scrolling.
-Placing the ‘Submit’ button in the same fold would help reduce time and increase the rate of conversions.
+Adding to the above point, a big lead form may give the impression that the visitor has to provide a lot of information.
+Try to accommodate the ‘Submit’ button of your lead form above the fold — ideally the entire form should fit on your screen, without the need for scrolling.
+Placing the ‘Submit’ button in the same fold will help reduce the fill time and increase the rate of conversions.

-According to studies online, nearly 60% of the world’s population uses the internet, out of which 93% access the world wide web through mobile.
-Responsive web designs will help you to create mobile friendly forms.
-Did you know that nearly two-thirds of visitors are likely to return to a mobile-friendly website.
+According to studies online, nearly 60% of the world’s population uses the internet, out of which 93% access the world wide web via mobile.
+Responsive web designs will help you create mobile-friendly forms.
+Did you know that nearly two-thirds of visitors are likely to return to a mobile-friendly website?

-For instance, if your service or product comprises different offerings and if the visitor can select only one option, make sure to use a radio button instead of a checkbox.
-Instead if the visitor can select multiple offerings, checkboxes are preferable.
+If your service or product comprises different offerings and the visitor should select only one option, make sure to use a radio button instead of a checkbox or drop-down menu.
+On the other hand, if the visitor has the option to select multiple offerings, checkboxes are preferable.

 Ensure that field instructions (name, email, etc) are clear and visible.
-You could include text in the background on what you want them to enter.
+You could include placeholder text in the field to make this more clear.
 For example, in the name field, you could prompt ‘Enter your name’.
-It is also important that the fields are distinguishable from the background color of your lead form.
+It is also important that the fields are distinguishable from the background colour of your lead form.

-Your lead form could support Google auto-fill, which would increase fills exponentially.
-You could also provide a multilingual lead form.
+Your lead form could support Google’s autofill, which will increase submissions exponentially.
+You could also provide a multi-lingual lead form.